Let’s go out for…Indian

 As with Thai and Chinese cuisine, it’s perfectly acceptable to request your dish be made mild, medium, or spicy.
 The calories and Points will be the same, but most people tend to eat less of a mouth-searing dish.

 Get the raita stuff

-Raita is a cooling condiment of yogurt, cucumber, and cilantro flavored with cumin, coriander, and other spices.
-While the yogurt is generally of the whole-milk variety, with no additional calories, you’ll find a 1/2 cup of raita has a SmartPoints value of just 3.
+Raita is a cooling condiment of yogurt, cucumber, and coriander flavoured with cumin and other spices.
+While the yogurt is generally of the whole-milk variety, with no additional calories, a serving of raita is generally low in Points.
 To quell the burning from a hot spice, a spoonful is a much better solution than chowing on rice and bread.
 Try this mushroom and spinach curry with raita at home.

 Verify the vegetarian

 Most Indian restaurants have a large selection of vegetarian meals.
-However, there are many calorie-laden vegetarian dishes where you may want to pay attention to portions.
+However, there are many fatty vegetarian dishes where you still need to watch portions.
 For instance, malai kofta are vegetarian dumplings swimming in heavy cream.
-And “paneer” indicates firm cheese, which is almost always pan fried.
-It never hurts to ask your server if they will simmer or steam the paneer for you instead.
+And “paneer” indicates firm cheese, which is almost always fried.